PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 selection total of `224 passed`.
 Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

+The indexed shape-convergence checkpoint passed its focused dynamic-Reshape, shape-reconciliation, legacy-equivalence, single-index-build, and ownership selection with `13 passed`.
+The complete architecture file passed with `140 passed`; artifact-metadata, artifact-policy, core, and pass-efficiency passed separately with `85 passed`, for a combined selection total of `225 passed`.
+Its single sequential quantization, evaluation, and coverage integration smoke passed with `1 passed`.

 The changed tests pass Ruff normally.
 The lowerer passes with its pre-existing `F401` and `F841` findings scoped out.
 Every changed Python file passes `python -m py_compile`, and `git diff --check` passes.
 The